 The WG is also actively collaborating with the European Biobanking Infrastructure to develop archive tissue networks for research in clinical tissues.

-The WG has also developed a very intense activity about tumour heterogeneity as practical approaches for diagnostic and clinical research.
-For this, meetings and symposia were organised, together with the chairs with the other WGs of ESP.
-Now a special issue on the topic is in preparation, and it will be published in a peer-review journal as a preliminary document for pathologists for a practical approach for tumour heterogeneity.
+The WG has also developed very intense activity around the topic of tumour heterogeneity as a practical approach for diagnostic and clinical research.
+For this, meetings and symposia were organised, together with the chairs with the other WGs of the ESP.
+Now a special issue on the topic is in preparation, and will be published in a peer-review journal as a preliminary document for pathologists using a practical approach for tumour heterogeneity.

 The WG has also participated in the organisation of several congresses, meetings, workshops, symposia and courses for the annual Congress of ESP.

 00014, University of Helsinki, FIN

 Laboratory of Clinical and Experimental Pathology